 This trip explores 36km of the seldom-paddled upper reaches of the mighty Whanganui River, which stretches from its beginnings on the flanks of Mt Tongariro, to the mouth near Whanganui, 290km away.
 Most people have floated down the spectacular sections below Taumarunui, but we were interested in exploring the upstream section where it flows through the Tongariro Forest.
-With only a small amount of information from the Graham Egarr book, this trip turned out to be an easy Grade II+/III float with nice camping options, and simple walk-in access, through native established and regenerating bush.
+With only a small amount of information from the Graham Egarr book, this trip turned out to be an easy Class II+/III float at low flow with nice camping options, and simple walk-in access, through native established and regenerating bush.
+At higher flows it is bouncy and quite continuous Class II+ and III.

 - Gradient = 12m/km